 14. Neoliberalism, the Gift Economy, and Gender

 Niko Besnier is Professor of Cultural Anthropology at the University of Amsterdam.
 In 2012–17, he directed the ERC-funded project titled "Globalization, Sport, and the Precarity of Masculinity" (GLOBALSPORT), which inspired this edited volume.
-With Susan Brownell and Thomas F. Carter, he coauthored The Anthropology of Sport: Bodies, Border, Biopolitics (2017).
+With Susan Brownell and Thomas F. Carter, he coauthored The Anthropology of Sport: Bodies, Borders, Biopolitics (2018), which has been translated into French, Spanish, and Japanese.
 His other works have focused on sexuality and gender, globalization, precarity, and language.

-Domenica Gisella Calabrò holds a Ph.D. in cultural anthropology from the University of Messina, Italy, and is currently programme coordinator and lecturer in gender studies at the University of the South Pacific in Suva, Fiji.
+Domenica Gisella Calabrò holds a Ph.D. in Cultural Anthropology from the University of Messina, Italy, and is currently discipline coordinator and lecturer in Gender Studies at the University of the South Pacific in Suva, Fiji.
 She was a postdoctoral researcher in the GLOBALSPORT project.
-Her research has focused on indigeneity and gender in Aotearoa New Zealand.
-She is now also involved in research on gender-based violence in the South Pacific and on gender and sexual minorities in the Indo-Fijian diaspora.
+Her research has focused on indigeneity, sport and gender in Aotearoa New Zealand.
+She is now also involved in research on gender-based violence in the Pacific Islands.

-Daniel Guinness received a D.Phil. in anthropology from the University of Oxford and was a postdoctoral researcher in the GLOBALSPORT project.
+Daniel Guinness holds a D.Phil. in Anthropology from the University of Oxford and was a postdoctoral researcher in the GLOBALSPORT project.
 His interests are in the changing social relations and performances of masculinities in the context of globalized neoliberal labour markets, particularly those involving sporting migration.
 He has undertaken ethnographic field research in Fiji, Argentina, and Europe.